 HOW TO HIGHLIGHT DUPLICATES IN GOOGLE SHEETS

 Highlighting duplicates is one of the best ways to get an overview of the state of your data.
-Unfortunately, most of the data we work with contains partial matches, punctuation marks or are that variables which significantly throw off traditional methods you might know of or use.
-However, with Flookup, we handle text a little differently.
+Unfortunately, most of the data we work with contains partial matches, punctuation marks or are that variables which throw off traditional methods you might know of or use.
+However, with Flookup, you have the power to handle text differently.

 In the next window we make necessary adjustments, specifically the column we want to analyse for duplicates and the minimum level of percentage similarity that we desire.
 This window also displays the number of columns you have selected to help guide you with adjusting the "Column index":

 After running the function, duplicates are highlighted in yellow: